egandavidpatrick-del/project-navigator/README.md

 And Project Navigator is built to scale.
 Whether you have hundreds or thousands of project directories, it makes finding the right one quick and effortless.

-The more project directories your team manages, the more valuable Project Navigator becomes.
+<b>The more project directories your team manages, the more valuable Project Navigator becomes.</b>

 ## At a Glance